prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   :status 400 Bad request:
     Most likely, the uploaded body is too short (less than 32 bytes).

-  :status 401 Unauthorized:
-    The signature is invalid or missing (or body does not match).

   :status 402 Payment required:
     The synchronization service requires payment before the account can continue to be used.
 The fulfillment URL should be the /$ACCOUNT-KEY URL, but can be safely ignored by the client.
 The contract should be shown to the user in the canonical dialog, possibly in a fresh tab.

+  :status 403 Forbidden:
+    The signature is invalid or missing (or body does not match).

   :status 409 Conflict:
     The server has a more recent version than what is given